Welcome to The Village Surgery

 Please also make sure we have your up-to-date contact details

-We are now pleased to be collecting donations to pass onto local food banks.
-We would be grateful for any donations you can make.
+We are pleased to be collecting donations at both sites, to pass onto local food banks.
+We would be grateful for any non-perishable food donations you can make.
 Large Foodbank collection baskets are in both reception areas.